Hitman: Absolution: Controversies

 On 29 May 2012, a cinematic teaser trailer, produced by Square Enix's CGI studio Visual Works, titled "Attack of the Saints", was released.
 The trailer's depiction of "gun-toting, PVC and latex-clad nuns being killed in a hail of bullets" sparked controversy over the allegedly sexist portrayal of women.
 IO Interactive's Tore Blystad, the game's director, later apologized, stating they're "sorry that we offended people" and that it "was truly not the intention of the trailer."

 On 4 December 2012, IO Interactive faced heavy criticism for releasing a Hitman: Absolution Facebook app that allowed users to identify and threaten Facebook friends for assassination.
 Methods of identifying female friends included "her hairy legs", "her muffin top" and "her small tits".
 Methods of identifying male friends included "his ginger hair", "his shit hair" and "his tiny penis".
 Users could choose a reason to kill their friend, such as the fact that they "smell bad" or were cheating on their partner.
 Friends received a personalised video on their Facebook wall identifying them as a target.
 Signing up to watch the video presented recipients with a mixture of their own photos and Facebook details merged into a video of Hitman character Agent 47 shooting them.
 IO Interactive admitted the promotional app was in bad taste and removed it the same day.

 Accolades

-Hitman: Absolution was nominated for 'Best Action Game' at the 9th British Academy Games Awards.
-It was nominated for 'Action Game of the Year', 'Outstanding Achievement in Animation' and 'Outstanding Achievement in Visual Engineering' at the 2013 D.I.C.E.
+Hitman: Absolution was nominated for "Best Action Game" at the 9th British Academy Games Awards.
+The Academy of Interactive Arts & Sciences nominated Hitman: Absolution for "Action Game of the Year", "Outstanding Achievement in Animation", and "Outstanding Achievement in Visual Engineering" during the 16th Annual D.I.C.E.
 Awards.